LibEMG/libemg/docs/source/documentation/visualization/visualization_doc.md

 <center> <p> Figure 2: The decision stream of a classifier.</b></p> </center>

 # Feature Extractor
 The Feature Extrator and Online Data Handler contain a visualization tool for viewing the PCA feature space.
 This can be done using the `visualize_feature_space` function.
-If this function is run on an online data handler, a live PCA feature space will be shown.
+If this function is run on an online data handler, a live PCA feature space will be shown (see Figure 3).

 | <center>Offline</center>  | <center>Online (Live)</center> |
 | ------------- | ------------- |